wp-plugins/coupon-creator/readme.txt

 <h4>Translation(1.50)</h4>
 Version 1.50 adds translation to the Coupon Creator.

-To add a translation please reply to the Translation post it in the Support Forum and it will be added to the next version of the Coupon Creator.
+To add a translation, please reply to the Translation Post with the language and country you are translating.
+The post is in the Support Forum and it will be added to the next version of the Coupon Creator.

 == Please translate the following phrases: ==
 *   Click to Print